-If your application is put into review, you will receive an email within 30 minutes requesting additional information, if you do not receive anything it may have been sent to your junk or spam folder.
+If your application is put into review, you will receive an email from us within 30 minutes requesting additional information (if you don't receive the email in your inbox, check to see if it has gone into your junk or spam folder instead).
+You'll normally have 28 days to provide it.
+However, if we request an updated EPC, you have three months.

 For more information, including what you may need to provide, see our Helpsheet: What to do if your application is in review.

-If, during the application process, we request any further information, you'll normally have 28 days to provide it.
-If, however, it's an updated EPC you have three months to respond and provide it.
-It is best to upload requested information via MyRHI as this will allow us to easily connect the information to your application (Please see the MyRHI section below).

-The only exception to this rule is that if we request information relating to either your bank account or identification, we will detail how to provide us with this information securely through our automated email process.
-If you have any concerns about providing us with this information, please get in touch.
+It's best to upload requested information via MyRHI as this will allow us to easily connect the information to your application (Please see the MyRHI section below).
+The only exception to this rule is that if we request information relating to either your bank account or identification, we'll tell you how to provide it securely through our automated email process.
+If you have any concerns about providing us with this information, please contact us by email at domesticrhi@ofgem.gov.uk, or call 0300 003 0744

-A random selection of all applications is also put into review for quality assurance purposes.
+A random selection of all applications are put into review for quality assurance purposes.